Shadow-Gard3n/NoteDrop/README.md

 - JavaScript

 **Database and Storage:**
-- MySQL for relational data storage
+- MongoDB for data storage
 - Supabase for file storage

 **Deployment:**